Add gestures

 In this tutorial, learn how to implement gestures from React Native Gesture Handler and Reanimated libraries.

 Gestures are a great way to provide an intuitive user experience in an app.
 The React Native Gesture Handler library provides built-in native components that can handle gestures.
-It uses the platform's native touch handling system to recognize pan, tap, rotation, and other gestures.
+It recognizes pan, tap, rotation, and other gestures using the platform's native touch handling system.
+In this chapter, we'll to add two different gestures using this library:

 • Pan to move the emoji sticker around the screen so that the user can place the sticker anywhere on the image.